TDG-Platform/docs/ENVI_Task_Runner.md

 ### Description

-This data type allows a user to provide an S3 location for the tie points input files.
+This input port allows a user to provide an S3 location for the tie points input files.
 The task runner will search the input directory for a `*.pts` file.
 The following is an example:

 ```python
 ...